Salazopyrin Suppositories

 General

-Because of lower absorption levels and shorter retention time in the body, Salazopyrin Suppositories give rise to fewer adverse events than equivalent treatment by mouth.
+Because of lower absorption levels and shorter retention time in the body, suppositories give rise to fewer adverse events than equivalent treatment by mouth.
 However, because of the theoretical possibility that serious adverse events can arise from treatment from either route, the details below are based on adverse event reports to both oral and rectal treatment.

-i) A known hypersensitivity to sulfasalazine, its metabolites or any of theexcipients as well as sulfonamides or salicylates.
+i) A known hypersensitivity to sulfasalazine, its metabolites or any of the excipients as well as sulfonamides or salicylates.

 ii) Use in infants under two years old.